Nikhilsuresh11/FinanceWiseDecision/README.md

 # FinanceWiseDecision

-Here's a README file for your finance-wise decision project, complete with emojis:

----

-# 📊 Finance-Wise Decision

-Welcome to the Finance-Wise Decision project!
  This repository contains solutions for bank loan eligibility, credit card fraud detection, and customer segmentation.
-Our goal is to leverage data science to make smarter financial decisions.

 ## Table of Contents